 It is a graceful style that Mexicans have been wearing it since back ages, it is becoming popular in the current generation but with a thicker texture.
 It is just like handlebar mustache but slightly thin in texture.

 You need to maintain its length and thickness.
 Both ends of the mustache look bit disconnected.
 Turn both ends into curvy or pointed ends.

 It is real and impressive handlebar mustache that exhibits powerful features of men’s personalities.
 Thick full beard along with the point, edgy Mexican mustache makes an enchanting and expressive combination altogether.
 Taper fade comb over hair looks awesome and gives a finishing touch to the whole look.

 16. French Mustache

-Despite its immense size and ultra-pointed ends/curls, it is looking appealing to eyes because of the way the man is carrying it.
+Despite its immense size and ultra-pointed ends/curls, it is looking appealing to the eyes because of the way the man is carrying it.
 It looks polished, well-groomed, and well-shaped.
-You can fix these curls with good quality beard wax.
+You can fix these curls with good-quality beard wax.
 It is assuredly a time taking process but worth a try.